GraphQL API Testing Strategies

 GraphQL api testing can be tricky, right?
 It's not like your typical REST setup.
 Let's get into the unique challenges you'll face.

 You've got an exponential amount of possible query shapes.
 Think about it: a query for a user could ask for just a name, or include nested fields like posts or comments.
+This is what we call combinatorial query complexity.
+Because clients can request any combination of fields and nested relationships, the number of potential queries can grow exponentially, making it impossible to test every single permutation.

 Testing every combination just isn't practical.
 It's like trying to count all the grains of sand on a beach – impossible!

 So, you need strategies for getting comprehensive coverage without going crazy.
-GraphQL API Testing: Strategies and Tools for Testers

 GraphQL queries often involve deeply nested data, like a user's posts and each post's comments.

 You'll need to verify resolver performance to avoid excessive latency.
 Like, is your retail app slowing down when fetching product reviews?
+You can verify resolver performance by logging the time taken for each resolver to execute or by using profiling tools.

 GraphQL uses a standardized "errors" array within the response body, not http status codes like REST.
+This means that even for a successful request (HTTP 200 OK), there can be errors within the response data itself, indicating issues with specific fields or operations.

 Clear, actionable error messages?
 Super important.